Just For Fun

 I led my side to a World Cup Final.
 I've had a career as a psychoanalyst.
 I published a book titled 'The Art of Captaincy.'

 I hold my country's record for highest Test score and once scored 142 in a World Cup match.
 I also represented my country in hockey.

 In 2011, my side lost all of its matches in an otherwise forgettable World Cup.
 In 1999, I was reported for having a suspect action and reinvented myself as an offspinner.

 I was the captain of my side for the first two World Cups and captained my country to its first Test series victory in 1985.

-I made my Test debut at the age of 18, and led my side in the 2011 World Cup.
+I made my Test debut at the age of 18, and captained once in the 2011 World Cup.
 I resigned after my side was only able to defeat Kenya and Canada.

 I was the first man to take a wicket for my country.
-The highest individual WC score was made against my team.
+The highest individual WC score was made against my team in 1996.
 I didn't win any of my 4 matches as captain and retired at 43

 I never won a WC match in my 6 matches as captain, but I had a long career, and helped my side qualify for the World Cup for the first time in 1996.